circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ### Service Images

-Service images are images for services like databases.
+Service images are convenience images for services like databases.
 These images should be listed **after** language images so they become secondary service containers.